Docker Captain, Microsoft MVP, Google Developer Expert (GDE), speaker, Pluralsight author.

 Microsoft MVP, Pluralsight author, ex-AWS cloud solutions architect, former engineer at Microsoft.

 Yes.
-We'll provide access to all of the scripts and samples we use throughout the two-day event inside the CloudSkills.io portal.
+We'll provide access to all of the scripts and samples we use throughout the event inside the CloudSkills.io portal.

 Enter your email to gain access to the workshop syllabus and review the requirements for attending this online live event delivered by industry experts.